brentgroves/repsys/research/azure_sql_server/sql_server_copy/sqlpackage/import_database.md

        INNER JOIN
        DataSour

+NEXT: Try reexporting after altering this view.
+1. manually create view and see were error is
+2. change view
+3. reexport and import
+4. goto 1

 busche-sql.busche-cnc.com
 sqlpackage /TargetTrustServerCertificate:True /a:import /tsn:tcp:busche-sql.busche-cnc.com /tdn:rsdw /tu:sa /tp:buschecnc1 /sf:/home/brent/backups/mi/script_history.bacpac
 *** Error importing database:Data cannot be imported into target because it contains one or more user objects.
 Import should be performed against a new, empty database.